earthboundkid/Watsuji-and-Aesthetics/23 Bibliography.md

 * Pronko, Leonard C. _Theater East and West_.
 Berkeley: University of California Press, 1967.

+* Putnam, Hilary.
+“Brains in a Vat.”
+In _Reason, Truth, and History_, 1--21.
+Cambridge University Press, 1982.
+Accessed Summer 2012. `http://www.cavehill.uwi.edu/bnccde/ph29a/putnam.html`.

 * Reynolds, Simon. _Rip It Up and Start Again : Postpunk 1978--1984_.
 New York: Penguin Books, 2006.

 * _Ruigo Reikai Jiten_ [類語例解辞典][ja].
 Tokyo: Shogakukan [小学館][ja], 2006.

 * [Sakabe][sc] Megumi.
 “Mask and Shadow in Japanese Culture: Implicit Ontology in Japanese Thought.”
 In _Modern Japanese Aesthetics: A Reader_, translated by Michele Marra, 242--251.
-Honolulu: University of Hawaii Press, 1999.
+Honolulu: University of Hawaiʻi Press, 1999.

 * Sakai, Naoki. *Translation and Subjectivity: On Japan and Cultural Nationalism*.
 Minneapolis: University of Minnesota Press, 1997.